craigknott/factorio-aws/README.md

 * Public subnets
 * An internet gateway with a simple default route
 * Security groups
-* EFS volumes and mount targets
+* EFS volumes and mount targets (if `efs_id` is not provided)
 * SSH Keypairs
 * AMIs from base Ubuntu Trusty
-* Launch configuration
+* EC2 instance
-* Autoscaling group
+* Route53 records (if `route53_zone` is provided)

-At this point, the autoscaling group will launch a new instance that runs the Factorio server.
-You can see its IP in the AWS console and then connect from the game.
-If you make changes, just rerun deployment and terminate a the existing instance.
-The save data for the game will be stored in a persistent volume, so machines can be arbitrarily shutdown (though this will stop the server for a time).
+I couldn't get autoscaling groups to work with route53, so I decided to create the instance by hand.

 ## Setup